Irrelevant Vertices for the Planar Disjoint Paths Problem: Irrelevant vertices in graphs of large treewidth

+In this section we prove that a linkage $L$ of $k$ paths can be rerouted to a cheaper one, given the existence of an $L$-tidy tilted grid of capacity greater than $2^{k}$.
+Given that $L$ is a cheap linkage, this will imply an exponential upper bound on the capacity of an $L$-tidy tilted grid.

 Let $G$ be a plane graph and let $L$ be a linkage in $G$.
 Let also $D$ be a closed disk in the surface where $G$ is embedded.
-We say that $L$ {\em crosses vertically} $D$ if the outeplanar graph defined by the boundary of $D$ and $L\cap D$ has exactly two simplicial faces.
+We say that $L$ {\em crosses vertically} $D$ if the outerplanar graph defined by the boundary of $D$ and $L\cap D$ has exactly two simplicial faces.
 This naturally partitions the vertices of $\bnd(D)\cap L$ into the {\em up} and {\em down} ones.
+The following proposition is implicit in the proof of Theorem~2 in~\cite{AdlerKT16plan} (see the derivation of the unique claim in the proof of the former theorem).
+See also~\cite{EricksonN11shor} for related results.

-\begin{proposition}[\cite{AdlerKT11plan}] Let $G$ be a plane graph and let $D$ be a closed disk and a linkage $L$ of $G$ of order $k$ that crosses $D$ vertically.
+\begin{proposition} Let $G$ be a plane graph and let $D$ be a closed disk and a linkage $L$ of $G$ of order $k$ that crosses $D$ vertically.
 Let also $L\cap D$ consist of $r> 2^k$ lines.
-Then there is a collection ${\cal N}$ of strictly less than $r$ mutually non-crossing lines in $D$ each connecting two points of $\bnd(D)\cap L$ such that there exists some linkage $R$ that is a subgraph of $L\setminus \int(D)$ such that $R\cup \cupall {\cal N}$ is a linkage of the graph $(G\setminus D)\cup\cupall {\cal N}$ that is equivalent to $L$. \end{proposition}
+Then there is a collection ${\cal N}$ of strictly less than $r$ mutually non-crossing lines in $D$ each connecting two points of $\bnd(D)\cap L,$ such that there exists some linkage $R$ that is a subgraph of $L\setminus \int(D)$ such that $R\cup \cupall {\cal N}$ is a linkage of the graph $(G\setminus D)\cup\cupall {\cal N}$ that is equivalent to $L$. \end{proposition}